 Some small hernias might not need any treatment if they are mostly asymptomatic and can be reduced easily.
 However, surgery is the only reliable way to treat a hernia and is necessary for most people.
 Open repair is the most common type of surgery and involves making an incision at the hernia site to push the bulging organ back through the opening of weak muscle or tissue and sealing the hole.
 Medical News Today notes that smaller hernias can often be repaired laparoscopically with smaller incisions and faster healing times.

 A well informed victim will know how to get the legal and medical advice he or she needs.
-It is importnat that victims know the signs of a hernia.
+It is important that victims know the signs of a hernia and signs you have a hernia.
 Here are questions victims need the answers to:

 Surgeons use different methods to close the areas of weakness through which hernias protrude.
 In a tension repair, surrounding muscle is sewn together to close the hole.
 Since hernia recurrence can sometimes be higher with tension repair, most doctors today use surgical mesh to seal the opening.
 Even though most people respond well to having mesh, some patients experience complications that result in debilitating pain and a much lower quality of life.